 Figure 5.17.
 Selection of day grew occurrences in metaphoric dataset

 The colligational structure of noun collocates will be discussed in more detail in the following chapter.
 The remaining noun collocates are more scattered in their positions in relation to grew (within the 5-item window on either side).
-Within the non-metaphoric list of noun collocates, there are two clearly defined semantic groups: one refers to VEGETABLE ENTITIES, which contains the majority of items (tree, trees, grass, flowers, wood, banks and corn), and one refers to HUMAN ENTITIES (boy, children, child, man).
+Within the non-metaphoric list of noun collocates, there are two clearly defined semantic groups: one refers to non-human living entities which contains the majority of items (tree, trees, grass, flowers, wood, banks and corn), and one refers to human entities (boy, children, child, man).
 In total, all nouns can be said to refer (part or whole) to organic beings.

 In terms of positioning, the first group of collocates are much freer in their position in relation to grew and fall fairly evenly on the left or right of grew, showing no colligational preference.
 The only exception here is bushes, which always occurs on the left (either in L1 or L2 position).
 Similarly, the human noun collocates are all more frequent on the left of grew.
 The only exception here is man.
 In total, over 80% of all instances of boy, children and child occur before grew in the concordance line.
 Interestingly, man is marginally more common on the right of grew (54.55%).
 This is often in reference to a child or boy described as growing into a man.